Carrie Buck Revisited and Virginia’s Expression of Regret for Eugenics

 Efforts to obtain an apology from the General Assembly were abandoned quickly as sponsors feared some lawmakers would resist.
 Even the proposed expression of regret drew opposition.
 One Senator referred to a “trend in this country to recreate history.
 Now we go back and stir the pot on history, and take the most unfortunate chapters in our history and try to relive them for no real reason.”

-Stopping short of a full apology, the Virginia General Assembly in 2001 expressed “profound regret” for the “incalculable human damage done in the name of eugenics.”
+Stopping short of a full apology in 2001, the Virginia General Assembly with House Joint Resolution No. 607 expressed “profound regret” for the “incalculable human damage done in the name of eugenics.”

-In January of 2002, a resolution honoring the memory of Carrie Buck was passed by the General Assembly of the state that forcibly sterilized her 75 years previously.
+In January of 2002, House Joint Resolution No. 299 honoring the memory of Carrie Buck was passed by the General Assembly of the state that forcibly sterilized her 75 years previously.
 This resolution states that “legal and historical scholarship analyzing the Buck decision has condemned it as an embodiment of bigotry against the disabled and an example of using faulty science in support of public policy.”

 An historical marker was erected on May 2, 2002 in Charlottesville, Virginia where Carrie Buck was born.
 At this time, Virginia Governor Mark R. Warner offered the “Commonwealth’s sincere apology for Virginia’s participation in eugenics,” noting that “the eugenics movement was a shameful effort in which state government never should have been involved.”